leemahoney3/whmcs-client-password-changer/README.md

 # WHMCS Client Password Changer

-### Version 1.0.4 is now available
+### Version 1.0.5 is now available
-Some minor bug fixes
+Additional features and security improvements.

+CSRF tokens added.
+Please ensure you go to System Settings > Addon Modules > Client Password Changer > Configure and enter a unique "CSRF Key".
+Press Save Changes aferwards.

+Fixed bug where this did not work in a subdirectory (eg. /billing/).

 ---